CLUEbenchmark/OCNLI/README.md

 - sentence1: the premise sentence(s)
 - sentence2: the hypothesis sentence(s)
 - label: majority vote from label0 -- label4.
 If no majority agreement, the label will be `-`, and this example should be excluded in experiments, same as in SNLI and MNLI (already taken care of in our baseline code)
 - label0 -- label4: 5 annotated labels for the NLI pair.
-All pairs in dev and test have 5 labels, whereas only a small portion in the training set has 5 label
+All pairs in dev and test have 5 labels, whereas only a small portion in the training set has 5 labels
 - genre: one of `gov`, `news`, `lit`, `tv` and `phone`
 - prem_id: id for the premise
 - id: overal id